Despite criticism, Pixar's 'Luca' streaming release is a success

 Despite criticism, Pixar’s ‘Luca’ streaming release is a success

-The latest version of Pixar, Luca, debuted on Disney +.
-Unlike the film for example Black Widow from Marvel Studios, this version was completely free to watch.
+Pixar’s latest release, Luca, debuted on Disney +.
+Unlike Marvel Studios’ Black Widow movie, for example, this version was completely free to watch.
 This also made it a great success.

 Luca Originally slated to premiere in theaters, but those plans were eventually scrapped due to the coronavirus.
 Now the film can be seen on Disney +, where you can see an adventure on the Italian Riviera.
 We see a friendship develop between a sea monster and a human named Giulia.